 8 Wrong Ways to Eliminate Bed Bugs

 It has inevitably happened: you have bed bugs.
 First, don't panic, because there are simple steps you can do to contain the infestation before contacting a pest control professional to exterminate the bed bugs.
 You will need to contact a professional.
 All the experts agree, to thoroughly and safely exterminate bed bugs from your home, you need to hire a professional bed bug exterminator.
-At Triangle Pest Control, we offer bed bug and pest control in Denver, Colorado.
+At Triangle Pest Control, we offer bed bug and pest control.
 Here are eight steps not to take when you have a bed bug infestation.

 1. Don't change your sleeping habits